wang-zijie/yn-question-multi-domains/README.md

 The repository for NAACL 2024 finding paper [Interpreting Answers to Yes-No Questions in Dialogues from Multiple Domains](https://arxiv.org/abs/2404.16262).
 In this work, we developed so far the largest yes-no question dataset from eight dialogue domains in English.
 We propose an approach grounded by distant supervision to interpret indirect answers to yes-no questions.
-Experimental results demonstrate that our method can be used to adapt to new domains without requiring substantial human involvement in annotation.
+Experimental results demonstrate that our method works on new domains without requiring substantial human involvement in annotation.

 # Dataset